 It’s no secret that most people have insecurities.
 These are simply characteristics of ourselves that we are self-conscious about.

-For example, some people are short, while other people hate the color of their hair, while someone else might feel highly insecure about the shape of their nose.
+For example, some people aren’t as tall as they would like to be, while other people hate the color of their hair, while someone else might feel highly insecure about the shape of their nose.

 This article takes a look at speech therapy for stuttering.
-Keep reading to discover insight into how to get rid of stuttering so that you can be a more confident person.
+Keep reading to discover our 7 easy to follow tips to help get rid of stuttering, and start communicating with ease and confidence.

 When you have a stutter, it tends to make you feel self-conscious about interacting with others, and this typically leads to inner tension.
 It’s important to keep in mind that this tension you’re experiencing is not your friend.
 In fact, it will only make things worse.